 Psychographic segmentation creates smaller audience groups using consumers' attitudes, aspirations, values, and other criteria.
 Psychographics include lifestyle choices, personality traits, values, and opinions.
 Some social media platforms offer psychographics that you can use to target advertising.
 Customer surveys are also an excellent way to understand your customers' opinions.

-Behavioral segmentation is similar: Marketers create groups using customer behaviors such as product usage, purchase decision, occasion, and at what stage in the buyer’s journey a customer is.
-For instance, a marketer might create a group of potential customers who have already added an item to their online shopping cart, but who have not hit the purchase button yet.
+Behavioral segmentation is similar: Marketers create groups using customer behaviors such as product usage, purchase decision, occasion, and at what stage in the buyer's journey a customer is.
+For instance, a marketer might create a group of potential customers who have added an item to their online shopping cart but have not hit the purchase button yet.

-Finally, firmographic market segmentation is a B2B market segmentation approach that mimics demographic segmentation, but for other companies.
-“Firmographics explain their business target market characteristics and include their industry, number of employees, legal status, company size, financial standing, and other business-related variables,” explained SurveyMonkey.
+Finally, firmographic market segmentation is a business-to-business approach that mimics demographic segmentation but for other companies.
+"Firmographics explain their business target market characteristics and include their industry, number of employees, legal status, company size, financial standing, and other business-related variables," SurveyMonkey explained.

 How do you find your market segment?

-Market segmentation begins by defining your entire overall market.
-This takes a combination of competitive analysis, defining the problem that your product or service solves, and strategic pricing to figure out who will pay for your offering.
+Market segmentation begins by defining your entire market.
+This requires a combination of competitive analysis, defining the problem that your product or service solves, and strategic pricing to determine who will pay for your offering.

 It also helps to create customer personas that represent your market segments.
-Customer personas are semi-fictional representations of your target audiences.
-To create these personas, use feedback from your sales team, dive into your Google analytics, send out customer surveys, and use research from third parties to understand who you are selling to.
+Customer personas are semifictional representations of your target audiences.
+To create these personas, use feedback from your sales team, dive into your Google analytics, send out customer surveys, and use research from third parties to understand whom you are selling to.

 Then, test your strategy.
 Create segmented marketing campaigns that speak to each distinct customer persona.
 Images, ad copy, and video can be used to connect directly to your market segments, considering their unique beliefs, attitudes, and place in the buyer’s journey.
 See what resonates the best, adjust your strategy, and test again.